-This fishery targets Baltic sprat using pelagic trawls in ICES subdivisions 25-32.
-Central Baltic herring make up a significant by-catch (>5%) so it is also assessed as a Category A stock.
+This fishery targets Central Baltic herring using pelagic trawls in ICES subdivisions 25-29 and 32.
+Baltic sprat make up a significant by-catch (>5%) so it is also assessed as a Category A stock.

-In relation to management of the Baltic sprat and central Baltic herring fisheries, both the management framework and the surveillance, control and enforcement system meet minimum requirements set by the MARINTRUST Standard.
+In relation to management of the central Baltic herring and Baltic sprat fisheries, both the management framework and the surveillance, control and enforcement system meet minimum requirements set by the MARINTRUST Standard.

-With regards the target stocks, sufficient data is collected to determine fishery removals and stock status, a stock assessment is in place which provides an estimate of the status of the biological stock relative to reference points and shows the stocks are at or just below target reference points.
+With regards the target stocks, sufficient data is collected to determine fishery removals and stock status and a stock assessment is in place which provides an estimate of the status of the biological stock relative to reference points.
+The stock assessment shows the sprat stock is above target reference points.
+The central Baltic herring stock is below its target reference point but above its limit reference point and there is evidence that a fall below the limit reference point would result in fishery closure.
 The harvest strategy restricts total fishing mortality and removals do not regularly exceed the level indicated in the stock assessment.